MicrosoftDocs/quantum-docs-pr/articles/quantum-QR-Expressions.md

 and the same variants for operations.
 The input type of the partial application is simply the original type with the specified arguments removed.

+If a mutable variable is passed as a specified argument when creating a partial application, the current value of the variable is used.
+Changing the value of the variable afterward will not impact the partial application.

 For example, if `Op` has type `((Int, Qubit, Double)=>():Adjoint)`:
  - `Op(5,_,_)` has type `((Qubit, Double)=>():Adjoint)`.